racerandom/PRISMConvert/README.md

 # Clinical Text Format Converter

 ### Purpose: we made this tool of operating the original 'xls'/'csv' files for the purpose of annotation with 'brat'.
-For the confort of operation, we decide to keep all the original information in the central 'json' file.
+For the comfort of operation, we decide to keep all the original information in the central 'json' file.
 The operation mode includes: 'xls2json', 'json2brat', 'brat2json', etc.

 ## Install